arminbiere/satch/README.md

 source code of [CaDiCaL](https://github.com/arminbiere/cadical) and particularly [Kissat](https://github.com/arminbiere/kissat), while still featuring most important implementation techniques needed to obtain a state-of-the-art SAT solver.
+However, even though current version has bounded variable elimination implemented, which is arguably the most important preprocessing and inprocessing procedure, but still lacks other preprocessing techniques and only supports incremental solving partially.

-The current version still lacks preprocessing and only supports incremental solving partially.
-Thus is also serves as a gentle introduction into the code base of [CaDiCaL](https://github.com/arminbiere/cadical) and [Kissat](https://github.com/arminbiere/kissat).
+The code and its documentation is also meant to serve as a gentle introduction into the code base of [CaDiCaL](https://github.com/arminbiere/cadical) and [Kissat](https://github.com/arminbiere/kissat).

-The code allows to switch off individual and more basic features at compile time by using different options to [`configure`](configure).
+It is possible to switch off general and more basic features at compile time by using different options to [`configure`](configure).
 For instance completely disabling clause learning can be achieved with `./configure --no-learn`.
 This not only gives a clean separation of features in the code